 Low Boiler Pressure

 Combi boilers are a closed loop system, they are pressurised to between 1 and 2 bar.
-If you’re system is not pressurised correctly then the boiler will not deliver the required hot water to heat your home.
+If your system is not pressurised correctly then the boiler will not deliver the required hot water to heat your home.
 You can visually check the pressure either on the front of the boiler or at the cylinder head (often found in airing cupboards).
-If you find the pressure is low, you can increase the water pressure by turning the top up valve to allow the required amount of water in, but be careful, you do not want to allow to much in and you must turn the valve off when finished.
+If you find the pressure is low, you can increase the water pressure by turning the top up valve to allow the required amount of water in, but be careful, you do not want to allow too much in and you must turn the valve off when finished.

 Central Heating Controls